cdoublev/css/doc/parse/README.md

     - `<declaration-list>`
   - `<declaration>`: `<ident>:` + list of component values

-CSS rule's block values are defined with one of the few productions that cannot be defined with a value definition in a non-trivial way.
+CSS rule's block values are defined with one of the few productions that cannot be defined with a simple value definition.
 Nested rules and declarations must be validated according to the context defined by the parent rule(s):

   - `<stylesheet>` accepts all rules excluding those defined by the context
   - `<rule-list>` accepts the rules defined by the context
   - `<declaration-list>` and `<style-block>` accept `<declaration>`s for properties/descriptors defined by the context
   - `<declaration-list>` also accepts (for back-compatibility with CSS 2) at-rules defined by the context
-  - `<style-rule>` also accepts style rules (whose selectors start with `&`), `@nest`, `@media`, and `@supports`
+  - `<style-rule>` also accepts nested style rules, `@media`, and `@supports`

 The output of the CSS parser can be a list of component values, a declaration, a `CSSStyleDeclaration`, a `CSSRule`, or a `CSSStyleSheet` (aka.
 CSSOM tree).